Gradient boosting for extreme quantile regression

-In this case, the Pickands--de Haan--Balkema theorem \citep{bal1974, pic1975} states that under mild regularity conditions on the tail of the distribution of $Y$, the rescaled distribution of exceedances over a high threshold converges to the generalized Pareto distribution.
+One of the main results for extrapolation in the univariate case is the Pickands--de Haan--Balkema theorem \citep{bal1974, pic1975}, which states that under mild regularity conditions on the tail of the distribution of $Y$, the rescaled distribution of exceedances over a high threshold converges to the generalized Pareto distribution.
 More precisely, if $y^*$ denotes the upper endpoint of the distribution of $Y$ then there exist a normalizing function $\sigma(u) > 0$ such that